Naan Sivanagiren

-Naan Sivanagiren (I am Becoming Lord Shiva) is a 2011 Indian Tamil-language drama film written and directed by V. K. Gnanasekar in his directorial debut.
+Naan Sivanagiren is a 2011 Indian Tamil-language psychological thriller film written and directed by V. K. Gnanasekar in his directorial debut.
 Produced by M N Creations, the film features Udhay Karthik and Varsha in the lead roles, alongside Adithya Menon and Prem Kumar.
 The music was composed by K. S. Manoj with cinematography by K. Gokul.
-The film released on 11 November 2011.
+The film was released on 11 November 2011.